ibm-cloud-docs/satellite/ts-degraded-ingress.md

     - `managedFields`
     - `status`

     In addition, change the `endpointPublishingStrategy` to use a `NodePortService` instead of a `LoadBalancerService`.
-Your final YAML file looks similar to the following:
+Your final YAML file looks similar to the following example.

     ```yaml
     apiVersion: operator.openshift.io/v1
     kind: IngressController